vbenjamin88/array-svelte-assessment/README.md

 Ensure you're using node version ^24.12.0

+IMPORTANT NOTE:

+This project uses Svelte v4, the legacy docs for this are available [here](https://svelte.dev/docs/svelte/legacy-overview)

 Once you've created a project and installed dependencies with `npm install`, start a development server:

 ```sh